History of foreign relations of China: Reforms in 1890s

-One of the government's main source of income was a five percent tariff on imports.
-The government hired Robert Hart (1835-1911), a British diplomat to run it from 1863.
+One of the government's main sources of income was a five percent tariff on imports.
+The government hired Robert Hart (1835–1911), a British diplomat, to run it from 1863.
 He set up an efficient system based in Canton that was largely free of corruption, and expanded it to other ports.
 The top echelon of the service was recruited from all the nations trading with China.
-Hart promoted numerous modernising programs.
-His agency established a modern postal service and supervision of internal taxes on trade.
-Hart helped establish its own embassies in foreign countries.
+Hart promoted numerous modernising programs, including a modern postal service and supervision of internal taxes on trade.
+Hart helped establish Chinese embassies in foreign countries.
 He helped set up the Tongwen Guan (School of Combined Learning) in Peking, with a branch in Canton, to teach foreign languages, culture and science.
 In 1902 the Tongwen Guan was absorbed into the Imperial University, now Peking University.

-Hundred Days Reform fails in 1898
+Hundred Days Reform

 The Hundred Days Reform was a failed 103-day national, cultural, political, and educational reform movement from 11 June to 22 September 1898.
 It was undertaken by the young Guangxu Emperor and his reform-minded supporters.
-Following the issuing of over 100 reformative edicts, a coup d'état ("The Coup of 1898", Wuxu Coup) was perpetrated by powerful conservative opponents led by Empress Dowager Cixi.
+Following the issuing of over 100 reformative edicts, a coup d'état ("The Coup of 1898", Wuxu Coup) was perpetrated by powerful conservative opponents led by Empress Dowager Cixi (1835–1908).
 The Emperor was locked up until his death and key reformers were exiled or fled.

-Empress Dowager Cixi (1835-1908) was in control of imperial policy after 1861; she had remarkable political skills but historians blame her for major policy failures and the growing weakness of China.
+Empress Dowager Cixi was in control of imperial policy after 1861; she had remarkable political skills but historians consider her to be responsible for major policy failures and the growing weakness of China.
 Her reversal of reforms in 1898 and especially support for the Boxers caused all the powers to join against her.
 Late Qing China remains a symbol of national humiliation and weakness in Chinese and international historiography.
 Scholars attribute Cixi's "rule behind the curtains" responsible for the ultimate decline of the Qing dynasty and its capitulatory peace with foreign powers.
 Her failures hastened the revolution to overthrow the dynasty.

 Boxer rebellion

 The Boxer Rebellion (1897–1901) was an anti-foreigner movement by the Righteous Harmony Society in China between 1897 and 1901.
 They attacked and often killed missionaries, Christian converts, and foreigners.
 They held the international diplomats in Peking under siege.
-The ruler of China, the Dowager Empress Cixi, supported the Boxers and the Chinese government paid the penalty.
+The ruler of China, the Dowager Empress Cixi, supported the Boxers.
 The uprising was crushed by the ad hoc Eight Nation Alliance of major powers.
-On top of all the damage and pillage, China was forced to pay annual installments of an indemnity of $333 million American dollars to all the victors—actual total payments amounted to about $250 million.
+On top of all the damage, China was forced to pay annual installments of an indemnity of $333 million American dollars to all the victors.
+Actual total payments amounted to about $250 million.
 Robert Hart, the inspector general of the Imperial Maritime Customs Service, was the chief negotiator for the peace terms.
 The indemnity, despite some beneficial programs, was "nothing but bad" for China, as Hart had predicted at the beginning of the negotiations.